mpurbo/MMPReactiveCoreLocation/README.md

     - global location manager for app-wide location subscription;
     - short-lived location managers for one-time location requests;
     - subscribing to multiple custom location managers with different specifications.
+* Easy to use signals for subscribing to iBeacon monitoring and ranging.

 ## Installation